 This doesn’t in any way excuse the behavior.
 Bad behavior is bad behavior, hard stop.
 When you behave in a way that harms or diminishes other people or threatens their safety or freedom, you should suffer consequences.

-When I was working my way through my burnout, one of the things I realized had led me there was that I’d been caught in what I now describe as a “judgement vortex.”
+When I was working my way through my burnout, one of the things I realized had led me there was that I’d been caught in what I now describe as a “judgment vortex.”

-Thankfully, I didn’t do much externally with that judgement.
+Thankfully, I didn’t do much externally with that judgment.
 So, I just held it inside.

-In it, one of the things David shares is that psychologically and emotionally, judgement demands punishment.
-When we pass judgement on someone else, either they need to be punished for their transgression or we take on the punishment for making that judgement.
+In it, one of the things David shares is that psychologically and emotionally, judgment demands punishment.
+When we pass judgment on someone else, either they need to be punished for their transgression or we take on the punishment for making that judgment.

 This was an epiphany to me.
-Judgement comes with a price and I was racking up a lot of debt in my vortex.
-Letting go of that judgement and replacing it with something else was critical to getting myself back to feeling whole again.
+Judgment comes with a price and I was racking up a lot of debt in my vortex.
+Letting go of that judgment and replacing it with something else was critical to getting myself back to feeling whole again.

-The tactic I used (and continue to use) is that when I’m confronted with behavior that would typically trigger judgement, I have tried to instead make it a reminder of how important it is that I be the change I seek.
-These moments now act as a call to action rather than a passing of judgement.
+The tactic I used (and continue to use) is that when I’m confronted with behavior that would typically trigger judgment, I have tried to instead make it a reminder of how important it is that I be the change I seek.
+These moments now act as a call to action rather than a passing of judgment.